telerik/xaml-docs/controls/radbulletgraph/features/radbulletgraph-measures.md

 * __FeaturedMeasure__

-	This measure is presented by a bar and usually can be used to shows the actual data value.
+	This measure is presented by a bar and usually can be used to show the actual data value.
 The visual appearance of the featured measure changes if the scale doesn't contain the 0 value.
 In this case the measure is rendered as an ellipse on the corresponding value.

-	The others indincators on the graph allow the end user to the match the actual value against other qualitative and quantitative indicators.
+	The other indincators on the graph allow the end user to the match the actual value against other qualitative and quantitative indicators.

 * __ComparativeMeasure__